mazedlx/laravel-feature-policy/README.md

 With Permissions-Policy you can control which web platform permissions to allow and disallow within your web applications.
 Permissions-Policy is a Security Header (like Content-Security-Policy) that is brand new.
 The list of things you can restrict isn't final yet, I'll add them in time when the specification evolves.

 ## Installation

+**Laravel 10 users should use v2.0 or newer, otherwise stick to v1.3**

 You should install this package via composer: